EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // create (the only function also supported on Android for now) window.plugins.calendar.createEvent(title,location,notes,startDate,endDate,success,error);

+  // create in a named calendar (iOS only for now) window.plugins.calendar.createEventInNamedCalendar(title,location,notes,startDate,endDate,calendarName,success,error);

   // find (iOS only for now)
   window.plugins.calendar.findEvent(title,location,notes,startDate,endDate,success,error);

+  // find all events in a named calendar (iOS only for now) window.plugins.calendar.findAllEventsInNamedCalendar(calendarName,success,error);

   // change an event (iOS only for now) var newTitle = "New title!";